meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/release-notes/2024/major/features.rst

 The AWH target distribution can now be automatically scaled by sqrt(AWH friction metric).
 Regions with higher friction (slower diffusion) will get a higher target distribution.
-This can be applied to further modify all AWH target distributions and/or AWH user input.
-The new option is called 'awh1-target-metric-scaling'.
+This should generally lower the statistical error of the estimated free energy landscape.
+The new option is called 'awh1-target-metric-scaling' and can be applied to further modify all AWH target distributions and/or AWH user input, but is not recommended in general in combination with Boltzmann or Local-Boltzmann target distributions, due to the risk of feedback loops between the two adaptive update mechanisms.